romkatv/powerlevel10k/README.md

 ### Installation

+There are two things you need to make this theme work correctly: Powerline fonts, and the theme itself.

+#### Install Powerline Fonts
 First, you need to install Powerline Fonts.
 You can find the [installation instructions here](https://powerline.readthedocs.org/en/latest/installation/linux.html#fonts-installation).
 You can also find the raw font files [in this Github repository](https://github.com/powerline/fonts) if you want to manually install them for your OS.

+After you have installed Powerline fonts, make the default font in your terminal emulator the Powerline font you want to use.

+#### Install Powerlevel9k

 To install this theme, clone this repository into your Oh-My-Zsh `custom/themes` directory.